Equal Pay for Similar Work: Proofs

 The ongoing assumption that $f_B^{1}(v)=0$ for almost all $v$ and $f_B^{2}(v)=0$ for almost all $v$ demonstrates that $\tilde O_j$ indeed blocks $O$.

-\item We will show that if $f_B^1(v)=0$ for almost all $v$, there exists a set $V$ with positive Lebesgue measure such that $f_A^1(v)>0$ for all $v\in V$, and $f_A^2(v)=0$ for almost all $v$ then it must be that $f_A^1(v)=f_A(v)$ for almost all $v$.
-This claim is shown via the second and third cases in Claim 3 of the proof of \Cref{no_EPL_equilibrium_prop}.
+Fourth, we will show that if $f_B^1(v)=0$ for almost all $v$, there exists a set $V$ with positive Lebesgue measure such that $f_A^1(v)>0$ for all $v\in V$, and $f_A^2(v)=0$ for almost all $v$ then it must be that $f_A^1(v)=f_A(v)$ for almost all $v$.
+This claim is shown via the second and third cases in the proof of \Cref{noespw_lemma3}.\\